chrislattman/blogging-project/docs/docker/README.md

 The latest version of an image should be tagged with version `latest` and pushed.

 If you need to use another image library, make sure to run `docker logout <image-library-url>`.

+## Downloading images locally

+You can also download an image to a .tar file and load an image from a .tar file with the following commands:

+- `docker image save -o archive image-name`
+    - Saves a Docker image to `archive.tar`
+    - You can compress the image with `gzip archive.tar` (renames it in place to `archive.tar.gz`)
+- `docker image load -o archive.tar`

 ## Docker Compose